Python – NumPy Array Copy

 copy_array = np.copy(array)

-# Example 4: Using Assignment operator
+# Example 4: Using assignment operator

 # Updating copied array updates original array

-copy_array = org_array
+copy_array = original_array

 # Example 5: Creating an empty Numpy array